 Immunotherapy is a type of therapy that increases the natural ability of the patient's immune system to fight cancer.
 Instead of trying to stop or kill the patient's cancer cells directly, as most other cancer treatments do, immunotherapy trains the patient's own natural immune system to recognize cancer cells and selectively target and kill them.14,15

-Currently, there are four FDA-approved immunotherapy drugs for patients with non-small cell lung cancer, including lung adenocarcinoma.
+Currently, there are six FDA-approved immunotherapy drugs for patients with non-small cell lung cancer, including lung adenocarcinoma.
 These drugs belong to the type of immunotherapy called immune checkpoint inhibitorsAgents that target the pathways tumor cells use to evade recognition and destruction by the immune system, which work by targeting and blocking the fail-safe mechanisms of the immune system.
 The goal is to block the immune system from limiting itself, so the immune system can target the cancer cells.15

 For more information about immunotherapy, including how the immune system works, possible side effects, other kinds of immunotherapy being studied, and questions to ask your healthcare team, see the Treatment Options: Immunotherapy section.